gwarf/blog/content/posts/building-freebsd-ports.md

 ## References

-Here is some documetation I followed to set this up, thanks to all the authors.
+Here is some documentation I followed to set this up, thanks to all the authors.

 - [FreeBSD Handbook: building packages with poudriere](https://docs.freebsd.org/en/books/handbook/ports/#ports-poudriere)